Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 A sessionObject consists of:

-- domain: the domain of the web service
+- domain: the domain of the relying party
 - sessionID: a unique session ID for this client
 - type: the string 'registration' or 'login'

-The sesssionObject is signed by the private key of the web service.
+The sessionObject is signed by the private key of the relying party.

 ## Authenticator Transfer